KimBug29/AppleDataKW/README.md

 ---------------------------------------------------------------------------------------
 Project Plan for Final Project
-  This Python project will <insert data here> and all work will be done by Kim Wolf.
 ---------------------------------------------------------------------------------------
+This Python project will <insert data here> TBD and all work will be done by Kim Wolf.
 Version 1.0 - Date 6/14/2022
 Version 1.0 is a <insert info here> with the following project requirements:
   1) Project is specifically named and uploaded in GitHub with a minimum of 5 separate commits